Welcome to our Respect Life page, where we wish to continue to promote respect for life from conception to natural death.

 A website which provides excellent articles on all sorts of important ethical, social, political and religious issues, all with a special focus on reframing the debates about these important matters in terms of human dignity, not dollars and cents or political calculation.

 They state that their focus is on placing “the person at the centre of media debates about popular culture, the family, sexuality, bioethics, religion and law.
 MercatorNet isn’t liberal.”
-The Deputy Editor of MercatorNet, Carolyn Moynihan (who is also editor of MercatorNet’s Family Edge Blog) is a Catholic New Zealand journalist, and articles are regularly contributed by New Zealand authors (including Brendan Malone from the John Paul II Centre for Life here in Christchurch).
+The Deputy Editor of MercatorNet, Carolyn Moynihan (who is also editor of MercatorNet’s Family Edge Blog) is a Catholic New Zealand journalist, and articles are regularly contributed by New Zealand authors.